selfage/generator_cli/README.md

 All code generation examples can be found under `test_data/generator/` directory.

-Another example to use index file when generating datastore clients is `$ geneage -d test_data/generator/datastore/task -i test_data/generator/datastore/index`, where `test_data/generator/datastore/task.json` is the input, and `test_data/generator/datastore/task.ts` and `test_data/generator/datastore/task_model.ts` are the output, while `test_data/generator/datastore/index` is both the input and output.
+Another example to use index file when generating datastore clients is `$ geneage test_data/generator/datastore/task -i test_data/generator/datastore/index`, where `test_data/generator/datastore/task.json` is the input, and `test_data/generator/datastore/task.ts` and `test_data/generator/datastore/task_model.ts` are the output, while `test_data/generator/datastore/index` is both the input and output.

 ## Message